 Skip to main content

-Free used cooking oil pickup at a Federal Way restaurant — unbranded white pump truck with hunter-green Oil Guyz technician
+Free used cooking oil pickup at a Federal Way restaurant, unbranded white pump truck with hunter-green Oil Guyz technician

 Oil Guyz · Federal Way

-Used Cooking Oil Pickup From Pacific Highway South to Twin Lakes — Federal Way Restaurants Run Cleaner
+Used Cooking Oil Pickup From Pacific Highway South to Twin Lakes, Federal Way Restaurants Run Cleaner

-Serving roughly 500 restaurants from The Commons and 320th Street out along Pacific Highway South to Twin Lakes and Dash Point.
+Used cooking oil pickup for restaurants from The Commons and 320th Street out along Pacific Highway South to Twin Lakes and Dash Point.
 Free service, no contracts, on-time every week.

-Used Cooking Oil Pickup in Federal Way
+Free Used Cooking Oil Pickup for Federal Way Restaurants Along Pacific Highway South

 How Federal Way Restaurants Simplify Used Cooking Oil Pickup

 Federal Way is the mid-sized commercial bridge between Tacoma and Seattle, with a restaurant market shaped by its position on the I-5 corridor, the dense retail and dining footprint around The Commons at Federal Way, and one of the most diverse Filipino, Korean, Vietnamese, Cambodian, and Mexican restaurant communities in the South Puget Sound.
-The blocks along South 320th Street and Pacific Highway South host more than 100 food establishments — from high-volume Korean BBQ houses and Vietnamese pho counters to Filipino lechon kitchens, Cambodian curry shops, taquerias, teriyaki concepts, and the national casual chains anchored around The Commons and the Costco-anchored centers off South 312th.
+The blocks along South 320th Street and Pacific Highway South host more than 100 food establishments, from high-volume Korean BBQ houses and Vietnamese pho counters to Filipino lechon kitchens, Cambodian curry shops, taquerias, teriyaki concepts, and the national casual chains anchored around The Commons and the Costco-anchored centers off South 312th.

 Beyond The Commons, Federal Way's restaurant base spreads across distinct corridors.
 Pacific Highway South (SR-99) runs the length of the city, threading through dense commercial strips with independent ethnic restaurants, late-night dining, brewery and pub kitchens, and the convenience-food concepts that serve daily commuter traffic between Tacoma and SeaTac.
 South 348th Street and Enchanted Parkway South in the south end anchor additional clusters of family-owned Korean, Vietnamese, and Mexican kitchens producing steady weekly fryer and wok oil.
 The Twin Lakes neighborhood out to the west and the Dash Point area on the Puget Sound bring full-service restaurants tied to the residential and waterfront base.
 Closer to I-5, the South 320th, South 312th, and South 348th interchanges anchor large hotel-and-conference dining operations that absorb business traffic moving along the corridor.